Callmeicanhelp/team-builder/README.md

 This generator will accept inputs from the user(you) about the personnel to be included in this particular team build.

-Up running the start up command of " node index.js ", the user will be prompted to choose which type of employee to add.
+Upon running the start up command of " node index.js ", the user will be prompted to choose which type of employee to add.

 User's will then choose from Manager, Engineer, and Intern.